YenyuHuang/GHCOSD/README.md

 #### Project Description:
 We've built several web and mobile applications for Peace Corps.
 We've also created a Mobile App Control Center (MACC) to push notifications and updates from web application to mobile app.
 However, the next phase in bringing all of the applications together is a Peace Corps Hub.

 We have initial design of the web application from Qualcomm EmpowHerment Hackathon.
-Please visit the (winners' page)[http://devpost.com/software/pchub] for initial design.
+Please visit the [http://devpost.com/software/pchub](winners' page) for initial design.

 Skills desired or want to learn: Kohana PhP, RESTful API, PhP, Python or Ruby